-Oregon Tracking to present DMV Data at National Public Health Conference!
+Oregon Tracking presents (twice!) at the 2014 National Public Health Conference

 Oregon Tracking is the first state to use driver's license data from the Department of Motor Vehicles (DMV) for population-based Body Mass Index (BMI) assessment.
 Public health agencies, researchers, and other health professionals need reliable local data to guide prevention efforts.
 State issued driver license and identification (ID) card records allow for the tracking of the population's weight status at a sub-county level, providing great details on

 patterns and disparities.
 But, doesn't everybody lie about their height and weight?
 And who updates their height and weight when it is time to renew?

 Oregon Tracking addressed these questions and more in their presentation, Driving Health Forward: Driver's License data for population based BMI Assessment, at the 2014 APHA Annual Meeting and Exposition in New Orleans, Louisiana.
 If you weren't able to make it to NOLA, you can access the full reporthere and view the data in Oregon Tracking's portal.